sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/monitor-notifications-system.md

 The view displays Notifications raised from JS7 products.

-- System Notifications require setting up the the *Log Notification Service* from the [Settings](/settings) page section [Settings - Log Notification](/settings-log-notification).
+- System Notifications require setting up the *Log Notification Service* from the [Settings](/settings) page section [Settings - Log Notification](/settings-log-notification).
 If configured, the JOC Cockpit acts as a syslog service that receives warnings and errors from Controllers and Agents registered with JOC Cockpit.
 - In addition to displaying Notifications in this view, they can be forwarded by mail and from the command line, for example to 3rd-party System Monitor products.
 For details see [Configuration - Notification ](/configuration-notification).

 Users should be aware that Notifications are subject to purge by the [Cleanup Service](/service-cleanup).
 By default, Notifications are purged if older than one day.